Bounding the tripartite-circle crossing number of complete tripartite graphs: Bounding the tripartite-circle crossing number--- Proofs of Theorem and Corollary

-\begin{definition*}[Linear Description] We start by defining the subdrawing $D'$ induced by the vertices of two distinct circles \textsc{a} and \textsc{b}.
-Let \textsc{a} be a circle with $a$ vertices and \textsc{b} a disjoint circle with $b$ vertices.
-We assume that \textsc{a} is strictly left of \textsc{b}.
-The vertices are placed on the circles such that $\left\lceil\frac{a}{2}\right\rceil$ and $\left\lceil\frac{b}{2}\right\rceil$ vertices lie in the closed top half of \textsc{a} and \textsc{b}, respectively; the vertices on \textsc{a} are labeled clockwise by $\{1,\dots,a\}$ starting with the clockwise first vertex in the closed top half, while the vertices on \textsc{b} are labeled counterclockwise by $\{1,\dots,b\}$ starting with the counterclockwise first vertex in the closed top half.
-Let $\ell_1$ and $\ell_2$ be two vertical lines separating \textsc{a} and \textsc{b} where $\ell_1$ is strictly left of $\ell_2$. \begin{enumerate} \item On $\ell_1$ we mark $a\cdot b$ points, which are labelled by $a_{i,j}$ for $i\in[a]$ and $j\in[b]$ such that the indices increase lexicographically from top to bottom.
-Each $a_{i,j}$ belongs to an edge of vertex $i$ on $\textsc{a}$; between vertex $i$ and $a_{i,j}$ the edge is realized by some $x$- and $y$-monotone curve $e^1_{i,j}$.
+\subparagraph{Definition (Linear Description)} We start by defining the subdrawing $D'$ induced by the vertices of two distinct circles~\mysc{a} and \mysc{b}.
+Let \mysc{a} be a circle with $a$ vertices and \mysc{b} a disjoint circle with $b$ vertices.
+We assume that \mysc{a} is strictly left of \mysc{b}.
+The vertices are placed on the circles such that $\left\lceil\frac{a}{2}\right\rceil$ and $\left\lceil\frac{b}{2}\right\rceil$ vertices lie in the closed top halves of \mysc{a} and \mysc{b}, respectively; the vertices on \mysc{a} are labeled clockwise by $\{1,\dots,a\}$ starting with the clockwise first vertex in the closed top half, while the vertices on \mysc{b} are labeled counterclockwise by $\{1,\dots,b\}$ starting with the counterclockwise first vertex in the closed top half.
+Let $\ell_1$ and $\ell_2$ be two vertical lines separating \mysc{a} and \mysc{b} where $\ell_1$ is strictly left of $\ell_2$. \begin{enumerate} \item On $\ell_1$ we mark $a\cdot b$ points, which are labelled by $a_{i,j}$ for $i\in[a]$ and $j\in[b]$ such that the indices increase lexicographically from top to bottom.
+Each $a_{i,j}$ belongs to an edge of vertex $i$ on $\mysc{a}$; between vertex $i$ and $a_{i,j}$ the edge is realized by some $x$- and $y$-monotone curve $e^1_{i,j}$.
 Moreover, no two curves $e^1_{i,j}$ intersect. \item On $\ell_2$ we mark $a\cdot b$ points, which are labelled by $b_{i,j}$ for $i \in [b]$ and $j\in[a]$ such that the indices increase lexicographically from top to bottom.
-Each $b_{i,j}$ belongs to an edge of vertex $i$ on $\textsc{b}$; the edge between these two points is realized by some $x$- and $y$-monotone curve $e^2_{i,j}$.
-Moreover, no two curves $e^2_{i,j}$ intersect. \item Between $\ell_1$ and $\ell_2$, we connect $a_{i,j}$ and $b_{j,i}$ by a straight-line segment. \end{enumerate} The drawing $D$ is obtained by constructing a drawing $D'$ for each pair of circles and overlaying them. \end{definition*}
+Each $b_{i,j}$ belongs to an edge of vertex $i$ on $\mysc{b}$; the edge between these two points is realized by some $x$- and $y$-monotone curve $e^2_{i,j}$.
+Moreover, no two curves $e^2_{i,j}$ intersect. \item Between $\ell_1$ and $\ell_2$, we connect $a_{i,j}$ and $b_{j,i}$ by a straight-line segment. \end{enumerate} The drawing $D$ is obtained by constructing a drawing $D'$ for each pair of circles and overlaying them.
+By construction, the drawing $D$ has the following properties: \begin{enumerate} \item each edge is $x$-monotone, \item the drawing is partitioned into six vertical stripes; within each stripe every edge is $x$- and $y$-monotone, \item there exist two types of stripes, either containing $\mysc{ab/ab}$-crossings or $\mysc{ab/bc}$-crossings, and \item each edge is contained in three stripes. \end{enumerate} These properties imply the following fact.